Templar137/AI_project/SC2 Cinematic Super Resolution/README.md

-# SC2 Cinematic video super resolution using Deep Learning
+# SC2 Cinematic video Super Resolution using Deep Learning

 Hello, everyone!
 I planned to remaster lotv opening trailer so as to make better video using deeplearning model.